-He's bigger, for one thing, and he's less wiry, so if he happens to take a fall or suffer some other such injury, he has a better shot at recovering quickly and less of a shot of taking permanent damage.
+He's bigger, for one thing.
+He's also less wiry, so if he happens to take a fall or suffer some other such injury, he has a better shot at recovering quickly – and less of a chance of taking permanent damage.

 In other words, a Bichon Chihuahua mix is kind of like a Chihuahua on steroids.

 The Chi-Chon's Temperament and Personality

 When you think “Chihuahua,” you probably think of a scrappy little dog who thinks nothing of picking a street fight with a much larger dog, despite shaking uncontrollably and yapping incessantly.

 Of course, these things are part of its charm, though I still wouldn't want to approach an angry one in a dark alley…

 And when you think “Bichon Frise,” you probably imagine that cute little lapdog who snuggles in your lap after a long day of joyously bounding around the house or the dog park.

 So…when you combine these two breeds, you may be thinking, “what kind of personality should I expect to get?”